-C3038-3620BW module showing the overall configuration (Permission pending from electronics123.com)
+C3038-3620BW module showing the overall configuration (Reprinted with the permission of electronics123.com)

 Research

 Vehicle Body

 When creating an aerial vehicle, one must make some key decisions about the type of vehicle to construct.
 As with all aerospace projects, one of the primary concerns is weight.
 Heavier vehicle designs allow for many parts and can provide greater towing capabilities, but require more powerful motors that consume large amounts of electricity and larger blades to maintain lift and stability.
 Major factors affecting flight time include the power consumption and availability of sufficient sized batteries.
 In contrast, lighter designs consume less electricity but require the use of as few components as possible in order to maintain the lower weight.